 Simpson County Schools became only the eleventh district in the state to integrate Google Apps for Education (GAFE).
 GAFE is a core suite of free productivity tools that promote not only classroom collaboration but that of the school and district in its entirety.
 Some of the tools include docs, slides, sheets, and classroom.
 Classroom allows teachers to create, share, and grade assignments with ease and organization.
 With the overwhelming addition of technology devices district wide, GAFE provides an easy collaboration tool for every student and staff member.

-To help keep and maintain safety throughout all campuses, we have added ID/Badge card readers and security cameras at all of our campuses including our sporting facilities as well providing substantial coverage.
-Sonitrol recently completed the installation of a network based camera system utilizing HD IP cameras with the capability to view live and recorded footage.
-Approximately sixty-five cameras were installed throughout the entire district.
-The new IP Sonitrol cameras are capable of zooming in clearly on not only live, but recorded footage and have proved very valuable in even the short time they have been utilized.
+To help keep and maintain safety throughout all campuses, our ID/Badge card readers and security cameras at all of our campuses including our sporting facilities as well providing substantial coverage.
+The IP Sonitrol cameras are capable of zooming in clearly on not only live, but recorded footage and have proved very valuable in even the short time they have been utilized.
 The system installed is modular and as time and budget allows is capable to upgrade, add additional or replace existing older equipment.
 Health monitoring and connecting to the existing verified panic systems allows Sonitrol operators to view a potential threat in real time and notify responding law enforcement were features no other competitors could offer.

 Our STLP (Student Technology Leadership Program) in Simpson County Schools continues to grow and be a huge success.
 The Student Technology Leadership Program uses project-based learning to empower students to use technology to learn and achieve.
 The Mission of STLP is to advance the individual capabilities of students, to motivate all students, and to create leadership opportunities through the use of technology.

 - Developing activities that enhance the academic, social and emotional growth of the student.